channelfix/eAuction/README.md

 ```

 ### Run the server
-**In a virtual environment**, open a **NEW** terminal, move to the `/eAuction` directory where you can find the `manage.py` file.
+**In a virtual environment**, open a **NEW** terminal and move to the `/eAuction` directory where you can find the `manage.py` file.
-(Note: Yes a **new** terminal relative to the previously opened terminal for builging the JS Files.
-It is important to run this inside a virtual environment so that this project's dependencies and packages won't interfere with your machine's packages and vice versa.)
+(Note: Yes a **new** terminal, relative to the previously opened terminal for building the JS Files.
+It is important to run this inside a virtual environment so that this project's dependencies and packages won't interfere with the local machine's packages and vice versa.)
 ```
 python3 manage.py runserver
 ```